-At the other end of the African continent, South Africa's score is on a downward trend.
+Unsurprisingly, African states retain their places at the bottom of our index table with Algeria dropping considerably as its petrochemicals expansion programme continues to stall.
+South Africa's domestic economic woes and lack of industrial dynamism have eroded its score in recent quarters, although this quarter its score remains unchanged.
 Rewards in the country have taken a hit over recent quarters as the South African economy has struggled and the country's National Development Plan has failed to energise the petrochemicals industry.
-Furthermore, despite the continent's best business environment, South Africa's Country Risk score has taken a hit from various labour issues and corruption scandals.
 The market remains restricted with a lack of growth opportunities, while production is constrained by a lack of domestic feedstock resources and declining competitiveness.